chunyu-li/VAE/README.md

 ## Get started

 This implementation is based on PyTorch.
-All code is in `main.py`, including both training and evaluation parts.
+All the code is in `main.py`, including both training and evaluation parts.
 To run the code, you need to first install required dependencies:

 ```shell
 python3 -m pip install -r requirements.txt